 - The Foundation provides a buffer for on-the-spot solicitations.

-- To receive maximum tax advantages:
+maximum tax advantages:

 - By funding your charitable gifts with appreciated assets, you escape capital gains tax.